 Taking care of your hand blender

 Now that you have inaugurated your blender and prepared some interesting dishes, it is time to clean and keep it ready for next use.
-Most hand blenders are dish washer safe so you can directly load it up to get clean.
+Most hand blenders are dishwasher safe so you can directly load it up to get clean.
 You can immerse the blender in hot water for a few minutes to loosen the food particles.
-You can then use regular dish washing soap to clean the blades.
+You can then use regular dish washing soap to clean the blades dishwasher safe so you can directly load it up to get clean.

 The top half of the blender can’t be cleaned under running water.
 You can simply wipe it with cloth and give it a rub with vinegar to keep it clean.